• Utility Menu

 8. Gauging how children grow, learn, thrive

+Two Harvard researchers are working to figure that out.
 Harvard Graduate School of Education (HGSE) professors Nonie Lesaux and Stephanie Jones, both developmental psychologists, are launching an ambitious study to follow 5,000 children, ages 3 and 4, for four years.
-The study will track some students before and after their elementary school years, and perhaps into adulthood.
-The cohort, recruited ...
+The study will track some students before and after their elementary school ...

 The Center for Education Policy Research (CEPR) at Harvard University is a unique partnership among districts, states, foundations, and university-based researchers designed to leverage school-, teacher-, and student-level data to address education policy questions and improve student outcomes.